KhronosGroup/glTF/extensions/Khronos/KHR_materials_common_v2/README.md

 ### Blinn-Phong

-The `BLINNPHONG` technique is intended for shading according to the Blinn-Phong lighting model or a close approximation, and is defined by the following properties:
+The `BLINNPHONG` technique is intended for shading according to the Blinn-Phong lighting model or a close approximation.
+The underlying equation is detailed by

-* `diffuse` - Reflected diffuse color of the material
-* `specular` - Specular color of the material
-* `shininess` - Shininess factor of the specular color

-TODO: EXPLAIN FURTHER

-This underlying equation is detailed by ACM: “Models of Light Reflection for Computer Synthesized Pictures,” SIGGRAPH 77, pp 192-198 [http://portal.acm.org/citation.cfm?id=563893](http://portal.acm.org/citation.cfm?id=563893).
+ACM: “Models of Light Reflection for Computer Synthesized Pictures,” SIGGRAPH 77, pp 192-198 [http://portal.acm.org/citation.cfm?id=563893](http://portal.acm.org/citation.cfm?id=563893).
 In particular see the section, "Simple Highlight Model."